XtremeOwnage/Web/docs/blog/posts/Solar/ac-soft-start.md

 ### What are some other benefits this unit can provide?

-Using two of the provided slides-
+Using a few of the provided slides-

 ![](./assets-soft-start/microair-easystart-7-compressor-protection.webP)